 A Russian-American sculptor, Ibram Lassaw is best known for non-objective construction in brazed metals.
 One of America's first abstract sculptors, he pioneered an innovative welding technique that allowed him to create dynamic, intricate, and expressive works in three dimensions.

-Ibram Lassaw was born in Alexandria, Egypt, then part of the Ottoman Empire, to Russian-Jewish parents.
-He arrived in New York at the age of eight and became a citizen in 1928.
-One of the most important influences on his future as a sculptor was The Clay Club founded by Dorothea Denslow at the Brooklyn Children’s Museum.
-Under her direction, he learned classical sculpture techniques such as clay modeling, and plaster casting, including making full head death masks.
-In 1927 Lassaw saw the International Exhibition of Modern Art, organized by Katherine Drier and the Société Anonyme, at The Brooklyn Museum.
-This exhibition had a profound impact on the young Lassaw’s imagination and he later compared it to “Future Shock”.
-He began a through study of art history and complied a 33 volume encyclopedia of reproduction clippings of the worlds art.
-He read all the French art magazines and art history books available at the 42nt street public library in order to “own all of art history”.
+Born in 1913 in Alexandria, Egypt, then part of the Ottoman Empire, to Russian-Jewish parents, Lassaw arrived in New York at the age of eight and became a citizen in 1928.
+There, he attended The Clay Club founded by Dorothea Denslow at the Brooklyn Children’s Museum, where he learned classical sculpture techniques such as clay modeling and plaster casting.
+The International Exhibition of Modern Art, organized by Katherine Drier and the Société Anonyme, at The Brooklyn Museum, served as a formative experience for him, describing him as "Future Shock".

 Featured image: Ibram Lassaw - Untitled, 1967 (detail).
 Ink on paper.
 13 1/4 x 15 1/4 in.
 33.7 x 38.7 cm.
 This is a unique work.
 Photo courtesy Berry Campbell Gallery